nicolorosso/ensemble_llms/README.md

 ## Configuration

 In `main.py`, you can adjust the `sample_size` variable to set the number of tweets to be classified.
+Ideally, this would set between 100000 and 200000

 ## Running the Script